fedp15/azure-python-function-app/README.md

 ## Steps
 1. [create a python function with Visual Data Studio](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-vs-code-serverless-python-02)
-2. Copy-paste your script into `__init__.py`
+2. Copy-paste your script into `__init__.py`, see [this template](https://github.com/jmargutt/azure-python-function-app/blob/main/my-function/__init__.py)
-3. Copy-paste the requirements of your python script into `requirements.txt`.
+3. Copy-paste the modules required to run your python script into `requirements.txt`.
 RECOMMENDED: add only what is needed.
 If in doubt, start a new virtual env for your project, install only what is needed and then get requirements with
 ```sh
 $ pip freeze > requirements.txt
 ```